check-spelling/check-spelling/README.md

 Note that each of the below items can either be a file w/ a `.txt` suffix, or a directory, where each file with a `.txt` suffix will be merged together.

+##### advice

+This adds a supplemental portion to the comment posted to github.
+It's freeform.
+You can use it to explain how contributors should decide where to put new entries.

 ##### dictionary

 This replaces the [default dictionary](https://github.com/check-spelling/check-spelling/raw/dictionary/dict.txt).